Last update: December 2018

 Is there a place where I can use a computer in TUJ?

-Students may use the computer lab (5th Floor, Azabu Hall) during the semester.
+Students may use the computer lab (5th Floor) during the semester.
 Please refer to the Benefits to Students page for more information.
 The library also has internet access available for students.

 After I pay my tuition fees, is there anything I need to do before attending the first class?